beta1360/Back-up-Heaven/README.md

-# Back-up-Heaven
+# Back-up-Heaven application

- This application supports to find a part-time job and contact a recruitment who want to find a part-time worker.
+ This application supports to find a part-time job and contact a recruitment who want to find a part-time worker.</br>
+Although this application is our "Graduation work", but we want to share our code and develop on a better system.

 # Setting